How to make friends at work – and how they can help you succeed

 Are romantic relationships ever a good idea at work?

-We will spend on average 90,000 hours of our lives at work (that’s just over 10 years).
+We will spend on average 90,000 hours of our lives at work, opens in a new tab (that’s just over 10 years).

-Considering those numbers, it’s no surprise that more than 60% of us have had a romantic workplace relationship.
+Considering those numbers, it’s no surprise that more than 60% of us have had a romantic workplace relationship, opens in a new tab.

 “It’s all good while it’s good,” smiles Rita.
 “The thing to ask yourself is what happens if and when it breaks down.”